How to Prepare/Train for Climbing in Nepal Below 7000m?

 Technical Mountaineering Skill makes you a real climber.

 Technical Mountaineering skills include rope and harness skills, crampons and ice-axes skills, and facing the icy conditions of the trail in the most ideal way.
-Below are some ways to build your technical skills in the mountains.

 - Rock climbing- indoor or outdoor